 Besides, a Punch-Out module was added for a particularly big customer.
 The module works as an SAP extension, allowing users to log in to SAP, get the whole Office Club catalog, and purchase goods with the order directed to SAP.

 Eduardo Adame, General Director of Tecnofin, says he likes to work with nopCommerce on the projects that require customization: “We like nopCommerce a lot because it’s a platform with a very well-structured architecture that enables any modifications.
 Since it’s open-source, it can be easily adapted to cover the needs of every customer”.

 A couple of years after migrating to nopCommerce, the number of products on the B2C Ofix website has risen to 10,000.
 “Our main website ofix.com.mx had a big growth due to nopCommerce and Tecnofin because there have been developed and implemented new payment forms as well as different logistic solutions, such as a marketplace,” Martin Vazquez comments.

 With almost 300,000 visitors per month, the Ofix website has become an ultimate sales channel.

-The new B2B website with custom functionality meets all the customers’ needs.
+The new B2B eCommerce market with custom functionality meets all the customers’ needs.
 “Office club is very specific as it requires certain scales, pricing, customized catalogs,” Martin continues, “with nopCommerce, we were able to develop this solution, which enabled us to provide better customer expectations in the Office Club.”

 Tecnofin is the leading company in Mexico, in services for eCommerce and eBanking.
 The company has developed hundreds of eCommerce sites to meet the specific needs of each of its customers in Mexico and other Latin American countries.
 It also provides consulting and training services in eCommerce.